 - non-advanced Android and iOS users

 So, I have described the SlickVPN service in detail.
 I hope that my review is helpful to you.

 NordVPN is probably the best VPN service available today.
 It offers 5700+ locations in 60 countries, high-speed servers, Netflix and torrent support, obfuscation of the VPN protocol (that makes it suitable for China and other countries with VPN blocking) for $3.49 per month and the possibility of free use.

-CyberGhost is a great provider for Netflix, torrent, Kodi and more.
-It offers applications for all platforms, 3700+ servers in 60+ countries, advanced functionality (including Kill Switch and Ad blocker).
+CyberGhost VPN is a great provider for Netflix, torrent, Kodi and more.
+It offers applications for all platforms, 5900+ servers in 90 countries, advanced functionality (including Kill Switch and Ad blocker).
 Their plans start from $ 2.75 per month and the free trial period is also provided.

 Surfshark is the cheapest of the best VPNs.
 The provider offers the possibility of using a mobile version for free, obfuscation of the OpenVPN protocol, and applications for all platforms.
 Their monthly plans start from $ 1.99.